teddstax/vector-fraud-detection/README.md

 # Fraud Detection System

+## Workshop Guide

+This repository is part of a KYC/AML Anomaly Detection Workshop that demonstrates how to use vector databases for fraud detection.
+The complete workshop guide is available in the included files:

+- `KYC_AML Anomaly Detection Workshop Using AstraDB and Langflow.pdf`
+- `fsi-kyc-aml-workshop.md`

+### Workshop Overview

+In this hands-on workshop, participants will build an ML-powered system to identify suspicious financial transactions for KYC/AML compliance.
+We leverage vector embeddings to establish a baseline for "normal" transactions and identify outliers using distance measurements.
+When suspicious transactions are flagged, we use generative AI to provide human-readable explanations of why the transaction might be fraudulent.

+### Workshop Outline

+1. **Introduction** - Overview of KYC/AML challenges and vector similarity for anomaly detection
+2. **Setting Up AstraDB** - Create a database and collection for storing transaction data and vectors
+3. **Download Custom AstraDB MCP Server** - Clone and configure the MCP server for transaction generation
+4. **Create Baseline Transactions** - Use the MCP server to generate 'good' transactions
+5. **Calculate Average Vector** - Run `get_average_vector.py` to establish the baseline centroid
+6. **Generate and Analyze Fraudulent Transactions** - Create 'bad' transactions and explore in AstraDB UI
+7. **Use Langflow for Fraud Explanation** - Create workflows to explain why transactions are flagged
+8. **Conclusion and Next Steps** - Review and discuss production considerations

 ## Overview

 This system demonstrates how to use vector embeddings and vector math for anomaly detection in financial transactions.
 The core concept leverages vector distance calculations to identify potentially fraudulent transactions that deviate significantly from normal patterns.